 Colin Bridge has experience in white collar defense and regulatory enforcement, multinational FCPA investigations, securities litigation, complex commercial litigation, internal investigations, bankruptcy litigation, and accountants’ liability.
 Collin is a graduate of Northwestern University School of Law, where he was an Associate Editor of the Northwestern University Law Review.
 Prior to joining the firm, he was an associate at Davis Polk & Wardwell.
 He has been named one of New York's Super Lawyers Rising Stars for Business Litigation each year since 2013.

-Lara Kroop Delamarre’s practice focuses on antitrust, trade regulation, white collar investigations, and international arbitration.
-Her extensive civil and criminal antitrust experience has included assisting corporate clients in both cooperative and adversarial roles, as well as investigative and prosecutorial matters.
+Lara Kroop Delamarre’s practice focuses on white collar investigations, antitrust and competition law, trade regulation, and international arbitration.
+As the only former U.S. Department of Justice prosecutor in Paris, Lara is uniquely suited to advise French and other European companies on how their activities may interact with the focus of U.S. regulators.
+Her extensive civil and criminal antitrust and competition experience has included assisting corporate clients in both cooperative and adversarial roles, as well as investigative and prosecutorial matters.
+Lara has also led internal investigations in both private practice and at the U.S. Department of Justice.
 Her international arbitration experience includes both commercial and investor-state arbitration, with particular focus on matters involving Eastern Europe and the Middle East.
 Lara has represented clients across a broad spectrum of industries, including telecom, oil & gas, construction, biotechnology, and financial services.

 Prior to joining Cohen & Gresser, Lara was a senior associate in the International Arbitration group at Shearman & Sterling LLP in Paris.
-Previously, she served five years as a trial attorney in the Antitrust Division of the U.S. Department of Justice, where she led numerous white collar investigations, and as a Special Assistant U.S. Attorney in the Major Crimes Unit of the U.S. Attorney’s Office for the Northern District of California.
+Previously, she served five years as a trial attorney in the Antitrust Division of the U.S. Department of Justice and as a Special Assistant U.S. Attorney in the Major Crimes Unit of the U.S. Attorney’s Office for the Northern District of California.

 Lara is a magna cum laude graduate of Cornell University Law School, where she was an editor of the Cornell Law Review.
 She earned her Master’s degree from Dartmouth College and her undergraduate degree from Yale University.
 Lara is fluent in English and French, and she is proficient in Russian.

-Christian Everdell’s practice focuses on white collar defense, regulatory investigations, and internal investigations in a wide range of areas, as well as privacy and cybersecurity.
-He has extensive experience in matters involving securities and commodities fraud, consumer fraud, international money laundering and Bank Secrecy Act (BSA) violations, cybercrime and digital currencies, the Foreign Corrupt Practices Act (FCPA), Office of Foreign Assets Control (OFAC) violations, trade secrets theft, and economic espionage.
+Christian Everdell is a member of Cohen & Gresser’s White Collar Defense group and represents companies and individuals in regulatory and internal investigations and criminal prosecutions.
+Chris’s practice also focuses on digital currency and blockchain technology, as well as privacy and cybersecurity.
+He has extensive experience in matters involving securities and commodities fraud, international money laundering and Bank Secrecy Act (BSA) violations, cybercrime and digital currencies, the Foreign Corrupt Practices Act (FCPA), Office of Foreign Assets Control (OFAC) violations, consumer fraud, trade secrets theft, and economic espionage.
 Chris has tried a number of federal criminal trials, and he has briefed and argued numerous appeals before the U.S. Court of Appeals for the Second Circuit.